skcruzer/employee-CMS/README.md

 </details>

 ## <h3 id='installation'>Installation</h3>
-<p> This system requires the a local MySQL server.
+<p> This system requires a local MySQL server.
 Clone this repo to your local device and  run the command <code>npm i</code> to install Node packages. </p>

 ## <h3 id='usage'>Usage</h3>
 <p> The user can run <code>node server.js</code> in their command line. </p>